• Skip to primary navigation

 Is a visit to Cordoba’s Roman Bridge worth it?

 Yes, a visit to Cordoba’s Roman Bridge is well worth it!
 Especially if you’re passionate about history and architecture.
 It’s a place steeped in history and one of Cordoba’s most recognizable symbols.
-It bears witness to the city’s importance in Roman and Islamic times.
+It bears witness to the city’s importance in Roman and Umayyad times.
 We loved discovering this emblematic bridge, which spans the Guadalquivir River.
 Built by the Romans in the 1st century BC, then modified by the Moors in the Middle Ages, we loved its rich history.

 This is one of the most beautiful places in Cordoba.